input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

 Therefore, when registration information is requested using the `Stake1` address we need to build both chains to determine that only `Chain3` is relevant.

-The `Chain4` registration is valid, but it "overrides" `Chain1` essentially discarding it and starting a new chain.
+The `Chain4` registration is valid, but it "overrides" `Chain1` essentially discarding it and starting a new chain because it has the same stake address (`Stake2`).
 This can be useful if a user lost his private key while maintaining access to his Cardano wallet (and the stake address used in that registration chain).
 After that `Chain1` is considered no longer valid and must not be used.